- What happens if I damage my lease car?

 You have your lease car for quite a while.
-1-5 years may not seem that much time, but it’s a lot of driving.
-And, there is a chance that you could end up damaging your lease car because accidents do happen.
+It may not seem that 1-5 years is any time at all in the scheme of things, but over that time you will do a lot of driving.
+It’s possible that during the time you have the vehicle you may end up damaging it because accidents do happen.

-So, what happens when you damage a lease car?
+So, what actually happens when you damage your lease vehicle?

-But if you damage that car, then you could incur charges.
+But if you damage that vehicle, then you could incur charges.

 Of course, there is some leeway.
-The finance house isn’t expecting you to keep it in showroom condition for the length of your contract, that would be silly.
-So they will allow for something they call fair wear and tear.
+The Finance House isn’t expecting you to keep it in pristine condition for the length of your contract, that would be silly.
+This means that when they are examining your vehicle at the end of your contract they will allow for something called fair wear and tear.

-What happens if I damage a lease car?
+What happens if I damage my lease car?

-At the end of your lease contract, your car will undergo an inspection.
-When this happens depends on your finance house.
-Some will do it a week before and some will inspect it on the day of collection.
+At the end of your lease contract, the vehicle will undergo an inspection.
+When this happens will depend on your Finance House.
+Some will arrange to carry it out a week before the end of your lease, while some will inspect the vehicle on the day of collection.

 Shortly after the car has gone back to the finance house you will receive an invoice for the damage.
 Which you will have to pay, of course.
 Unless you want to dispute it, but more on that later.